 Both the Dow and the S&P 500 closed at record highs.

 It’s a remarkable turn given the month’s volatility, which at times approached levels from the 2008 financial crisis.
-Then again, the month has an unfortunate history for unsettling moves, such as the stock market crashes of 1929 and 1987.
+Then again, the month has an unfortunate history for unsettling moves, with the stock market crashes of 1929 and 1987 both happening in October.

 This October, the market’s seesaw path was driven by fears that Europe’s economy was slipping back into a recession, worries about plunging oil prices and concerns of possible weakness in the U.S. economy.
 Oh, and don’t forget Ebola.
 Those anxieties sent the market, for the most part, straight down for two weeks.

 The nadir came on Oct.
 15, when the S&P 500 came with a hair’s breadth of going into a correction.
 Investors had suspected such a drop.
 The last one occurred in late 2011, and historically corrections happen every 18 months or so.

 But just after the market came close to going into a correction, it bounced right back.
 Strong U.S. corporate earnings were the primary driver of the rebound as well as signs that central banks in Japan and Europe were going to do all they could to stop their economies from dragging everyone else down with them.

 “I don’t think it’s a surprise that we came close to a correction.
 We’ve been expecting one for a while.
 I think the bigger surprise has been how we rip-roared all the way back up,” said Bob Doll, chief equity strategist at Nuveen Asset Management.
 “When you hit someone over their head with a hammer, you don’t expect them to get up immediately.”